Ale-JRD/Trads/content/post/index-T1.md

 Then…

-「One box at a time is bad enough… but if they keep throwing them in like this, we’re in trouble.」
+“One box at a time is bad enough… but if they keep throwing them in like this, we’re in trouble.”

 It didn’t matter if the Sacraments inside were crushed to death.